I was never married, though it was something like marriage.

 For my sons, there were images I captured in photograph, placing them tenderly in albums so I could tend to my illusions and make them stick: the big man with children on his shoulders, the big man building swings, the big man at the kitchen table, though once the little boys were tucked in bed there was silence and the big man was gone.
 And everything emptied.
 I told myself, in a slow awakening: everything is not alright.

-When he came home to the white kitchen and the boys eating at the table, messy and busy, it felt like a life even as I listened to him describe his trips and his accomplishments and I was grateful for his smile and the way he made the boys laugh on those occasions.
+When he came home to the white kitchen and the boys eating at the white table, messy and busy, it felt like a life even as I listened to him describe his trips and his accomplishments and I was grateful for his smile and the way he made the boys laugh on those occasions.
 Often, I was angry; he would try to discipline them in ways so different from mine and after all, he wasn’t there and I was, and he simply said You must support me and I was at a loss, unaware that the warfare had already begun.
-And he talked of warfare even then – how methodically he could take down those at work who were in his way.
+And he talked of warfare even then – how methodically he could take down those who were in his way.
 I was appalled, and yet I marveled; my corporate life was nothing like that and I was bewildered that tasks in a job for him were maneuvers in battle.
 He was about winning and at times, destroying.
-And still I loved him, and I told myself – I am wrong, we have these beautiful children, everything is alright.
+And still I loved him, the man I thought I knew, the man with the sculpted cheeks and beautiful brows and full lips so like his mother’s, and I told myself – I am wrong, we have these precious children, everything is alright.

 Missing